-- Application form, - · Copy of commercial registration, - · Information of proposed area and location, - · Certified annual financial balance statement for last 3 years, - Plan for mineral exploration and budget, - Evidences of financial capacity, technical experience, labour, equipment, and machinery, - · Report on environmental impact assessment, - · Plan for recruitment of Cambodians, - Plan for procurement of goods and services in Cambodia 59.
+- Application form, - Copy of commercial registration, - · Information of proposed area and location, - · Certified annual financial balance statement for last 3 years, - · Plan for mineral exploration and budget, - Evidences of financial capacity, technical experience, labour, equipment, and machinery, - · Report on environmental impact assessment, - · Plan for recruitment of Cambodians, - Plan for procurement of goods and services in Cambodia 59.

-The MIME senior management and staff(s) evaluate the application and provides a decision within 45 days = (Article 16)60.
-The duration of license was 2 years and can be extended twice for 2 years each $(2+2+2 \text{ years max})^{61}$.
+The MIME senior management and staff(s) evaluate the application and provide a decision within 45 days = (Article 16) 60 .
+The duration of license was 2 years and can be extended twice for 2 years each (2+2+2 years max) 61 .